-IRS Property Seizure
+IRS Property Seizure.

 Options You Can Use when Handling Seized Property by the IRS

-Get rid of the tax levy
+Get rid of the tax levy.

-Until your tax debts are settled with the IRS, they will continue to seize any of your property assets until they are able to cover the amount in taxes that you currently owe.
+Until your tax debts are settled with the IRS, they will continue to seize any of your property assets till they are able to cover the amount in taxes that you currently owe.
 You must understand, the IRS does not want to seize your assets, they do it because it is the only remaining option they have.
-If you are suffering from a current financial situation, or even if you do not make enough money to pay the amount in full at once, discuss this with the IRS.
+If you are suffering from a current financial situation, or even if you do not have enough money to pay the amount in full at once, discuss this with the IRS.
 They have many settlement methods for individuals who have a tax debt.
-The IRS will stop seizure of property once an agreement is reached on a settlement option.
+The IRS will stop the seizure of property once an agreement is reached on a settlement option.

-You need to protect your assets so the IRS does not take them
+You need to protect your assets so the IRS does not take them.

 If you are looking to delay an IRS seizure of property assets until you are capable of coming up with the amount needed to pay back taxes, speak with an IRS agent about setting up a settlement method.
 Some individuals choose to conceal their assets until the expiration date on the statute of limitations is met.
-Some individuals transfer ownership because the IRS cannot seize assets that do not belong to you anymore.
+Others transfer ownership because the IRS cannot seize assets that do not belong to you anymore.
 The line between legal and illegal asset protection is very minute, so speak with a tax specialist to explore legal options.

-Hire a tax professional to work with
+Hire a tax professional.